CPMpy/cpmpy/xcsp3/competition.md

 2) Gurobi licence

-    It might be that you already have a licence or that, depending on how the licence was acquired, the installation of the license differs.
-The following steps are for installing a single-person single-machine academic license, aquired through the Gurobi User Portal.
+    Gurobi is a commercial MIP solver that requires a licence to run at its full potential.
+    Depending on the type of licence, the installation instructions differ.
+    The following instructions are tailored to installing a "Academic Named-User License", which can be aquired on the [Gurobi licence portal](https://www.gurobi.com/academia/academic-program-and-licenses).

     First, get a licence from Gurobi's site.
 It should give you a command looking like: `grbgetkey <your licence key>`